chris-rock/chris-rock.github.io/src/contents/articles/nodejs-encryption/index.md

 }
 </style>

 Nodejs offers great support for cryptography.
 Under the hood it uses openssl and ships with a [Javascript api](http://nodejs.org/api/crypto.html).
 Unfortunately the api is not always as intuitive as it should be, especially when you have to deal with error codes.
 To make you life easier, I collected various approaches for encryption with AES 256.

+Update: All examples are available on Github [node-crypto-examples](https://github.com/chris-rock/node-crypto-examples), too.

 ## Encryption mode